How to Grow Aloe Vera Indoors

 Harvesting Your Aloe Vera Leaves

-Wait until your plant reaches maturity before harvesting any leaves will help prevent any long term damage to your plant.
+Wait until your plant reaches maturity before harvesting any leaves will help prevent any long-term damage to your plant.
 You’ll want to only harvest mature leaves as this will allow your aloe plant to replenish itself and continue to grow.

 While harvesting, start by selecting mature leaves that are present within the exterior most section of the plant.
 Cut them close to the base but do not disturb the roots.
-Also take care to not cut off too many at one time, your plant should still look relatively full when you’re done.
+Also, take care to not cut off too many at one time, your plant should still look relatively full when you’re done.
 This just helps ensure that you don’t cause permanent damage to your plant.

 Propagating Aloe Vera

-Propagating aloe is fairly easy, and allows you to grow new aloe plants from an existing plant.
+Propagating aloe is fairly easy and allows you to grow new aloe plants from an existing plant.
 Aloe will tend to grow offshoots, also called pups, around the base of your plant.
 You’ll see these push through the soil, and look like smaller versions of the mother plant.
 You can start separating these pups once they reach about 3-4” in height.

-Gently remove these pups from the soil, taking care to dig into the soil and removing some of the roots with them.
+Gently remove these pups from the soil, taking care to dig into the soil and remove some of the roots with them.
 Use a clean knife to cut them away from the mother plant, and then place them into a container with a cacti/succulent mix.
 Give them a healthy dose of water to start, and then leave them in a sunny location.

 You can also take more traditional leaf cuttings and propagate from these if you so choose.
-These tend not to do as well, and can take multiple tries to get a successful plant.
+These tend not to do as well and can take multiple tries to get a successful plant.
 For that reason, it’s generally advised to propagate from the offsets and not from cuttings for aloe.

 How To Grow Aloe Vera Indoors